hhvm/user-documentation/guides/hack/24-XHP/07-guidelines.md

 Here are some general guidelines to know and follow when using XHP.
-In addition to its [basic usage](./basic-usage.md), [typing and available methods](./typing.md) and [extending XHP with your own objects](./extending.md), these are other tips to make the best use of XHP.
+In addition to its [basic usage](./basic-usage.md), [available methods](./methods.md) and [extending XHP with your own objects](./extending.md), these are other tips to make the best use of XHP.

 ## Validation of Attributes and Children